What is Child Abuse?

 Other signs that should raise concern:

-A child who has been abused needs special support and treatment as early as possible.
+- A child who has been abused needs special support and treatment as early as possible.
+(A close relationship with a very supportive adult can increase resiliency, reducing some of the impact.)

 - Hostility or stress.